cogitosys/python-defuse-the-bomb/README.md

 # Defuse the bomb in Python

 This repository is a "defuse the bomb"-style training exercise in debugging python.
-Reading the guide is recommended.
+Reading the guide is recommended, but remember that the goal is to learn and the best way to do that is to explore a bit.

 # Training goals: